For visitors at Riverside Community Hospital

 Labor and delivery visitation guidelines

-If any siblings are showing symptoms of cold, flu, respiratory syncytial virus (RSV) or COVID, please refrain from having them visit mother and baby bedside.
-Children will not be allowed in triage.
+If any siblings are showing symptoms of cold, flu, RSV or COVID, please refrain from having them visit mom and baby bedside.

-Children of laboring mothers can also be present in the labor room, but must have a sperate dedicated adult over 18 years of age to supervise.
-The birthing person's support person and the children's supervisor cannot be the same person.
+Children of laboring mother can also be present in the labor room but must have a separate dedicated adult over 18 years of age to supervise.
+The patient's support person and the children's supervisor cannot be the same person.
+Children will not be allowed with patients in triage.
+Children who attend the birth of their new sibling are encouraged to first attend the Building Blocks for Big Siblings class held the 2nd Saturday of each month.
+See below for child supervision guidelines.

 Discharge lounge